adilfaiz001/Algorithms/README.md

 # Algorithms, Data Structure and Python

-#### Learning algorithms and data structure, implementing all in python.
-#### Python programming learning and implementing advance concepts.
+__Learning data structure and algorithms and implementing problems in python.
+These problems will be taken from the online competitive platforms like hackerearth, hackerrank, codechef and others too.
+It is a prograssive repository to track and clssify all solved problems in categories__